tobias-weiss-ai-xr/opendesk-edu/docs/collab-services-demo.md

 ![Shibboleth Login](screenshots/shibboleth-login.png)

-Users authenticate with their university credentials (HRZ account).
+Users authenticate with their university credentials (Kubernetes account).
 After successful login, Shibboleth issues a SAML assertion back to Keycloak, which then issues an OIDC token to oauth2-proxy, and the user gains access to the service.

 ### 4. Post-Login: Service Access